Posts

 Image

-Pythia Cyber combines classic Cyber Security ( NIST CSF -based) for the trusted rigor, Behavioral Science to address the large role that human behavior plays in Cyber Security and IT infrastructure experience to address the technological challenges.
-Each of these ingredients is headed up within our organization by a domain expert: John Sebes for the classic Cyber Security Ted Hayes for the Behavioral Science Brendan Hemingway for the IT infrastructure We have all had decades of experience consulting in our separate fields.
+Pythia Cyber combines classic cybersecurity ( NIST CSF -based) for the trusted rigor, Behavioral Science to address the large role that human behavior plays in cybersecurity and IT infrastructure experience to address the technological challenges.
+Each of these ingredients is headed up within our organization by a domain expert: John Sebes for the classic cybersecurity Ted Hayes for the Behavioral Science Brendan Hemingway for the IT infrastructure We have all had decades of experience consulting in our separate fields.
 We had all reached the point in our separate careers where we can be a little choosy about which projects we undertake and which we do not.
 Brendan and John have known each other for many years, being in broadly similar lines of work.
 John's work has been at the top of the management pyramid, working with executives to set priorities and policies.
-Brendan's work has been in the thick of IT, developing and deploying software which required him to actually foll...
+Brendan's work has been in the thick of IT, developing and deploying software which required him to actually follow ...

 Leading CyberSecurity as a CISO at the Enterprise Level